Rates of homicide during the first episode of psychosis

 The researchers recommend that health care workers be keenly aware of the increased risk of violent behavior during first-episode psychosis.

-Tags: crime, metastudy
+Keyword: crime, metastudy

-Read the issue-related Buffalo News article titled "Better Care For Mentally Ill Won’t Be Enough, Experts Say."
+Read the issue-related Buffalo News article titled "Better Care for Mentally Ill Won’t Be Enough, Experts Say."

 - What key insights from the news article and the study in this lesson should reporters be aware of as they cover these issues?